Accuity/rspec-puppet-utils/README.md

 ##### ToDo:

-Currently the `spec` task runs all the `spec::<module>` tasks.
+Currently the `spec` task runs all the `spec:<module>` tasks.
 If one of these fails then none of the subsequent tasks will run.
 This isn't ideal!

 The zip commands need to be replaced by ruby zip library to avoid shelling out, this helps with support for Windows environments